Background pattern

 3. How to use Imraldi

 Follow exactly the administration instructions of this medication as indicated by your doctor or pharmacist.
-If in doubt, consult your doctor or pharmacist again.
+In case of doubt, consult your doctor or pharmacist again.

 Adults with rheumatoid arthritis, psoriatic arthritis, ankylosing spondylitis, or axial spondyloarthritis without radiographic evidence of ankylosing spondylitis

-If you have rheumatoid arthritis and do not receive methotrexate during treatment with Imraldi, your doctor may decide to give you 40 mg of adalimumab every week or 80 mg every two weeks.
+If you have rheumatoid arthritis and do not receive methotrexate during your treatment with Imraldi, your doctor may decide to give you 40 mg of adalimumab every week or 80 mg every two weeks.

 Children, adolescents, and adults with juvenile idiopathic polyarticular arthritis